FEATURED POST

 The platform secures:

-• Layer 1 and Layer 2 blockchains – core infrastructure teams preparing or upgrading network-level code
+- Layer 1 / Layer 2 upgrades — core protocol teams preparing or modifying network code and consensus-adjacent components.

-• Stablecoin issuers – teams managing collateral and maintaining price stability under constant pressure
+- Stablecoin issuers — teams managing collateralization, redemptions, and peg stability under real-time conditions.

 The vision behind this model is to provide security that scales with the growth of onchain systems.
 Through aligning researchers, incentives, and capital, Sherlock creates trust strong enough to support the next wave of adoption.
 Our role is to transcend simply catching vulnerabilities - we aim to give builders the confidence to innovate and users the assurance that what they rely on is protected.